MLDSBigGuy/Mongodb-installation/README.md

  - THIS IS USED FOR LIVE PRODUCTION

 ## 13. Limitation
-- index name has to be max 128 character name
+- index name has cant be more than 128 characters
+-
+- doc must have _id field
+- size of doc is 16MB.
+To store more than that, store across multiple docs/use GridFS package in python

-- USE INDEXES FOR FAST PERFORMANCES!!!
+# NOTE:  USE INDEXES FOR FAST PERFORMANCES!!!
 USE INDEXES !!

-# USE INDEXES.
-PERIOD.
+USE INDEXES.
+PERIOD. never write y query in mongo without index

 # Misc:
 - Help:  mongod --help | more